haoeric/advanced-R-translation-to-Chinese/qu_zi_ji.md

 ```

 By default, `[` will simplify the results to the lowest possible dimensionality.
-See [simplifying vs. preserving](#simplify-preserve) to learn how to avoid this.
+See [简化与保留](#simplify-preserve) to learn how to avoid this.

 Because matrices and arrays are implemented as vectors with special attributes, you can subset them with a single vector.
 In that case, they will behave like a vector.
 Arrays in R are stored in column-major order: